NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 >* Number of people involved in crashes where some vehicle was also involved with a particlar vehicle attribute \(eg. vehicle type\) \

 <!-- -->
->**caution**
+>**danger**
-NOTE: his count reflects all people who were involved in a crash where selected vehicle attributes were involved, NOT a count of people who had that particular vehicle attribute for their own vehicle.
+>NOTE: This count reflects all people who were involved in a crash where selected vehicle attributes were involved, NOT a count of people who had that particular vehicle attribute for their own vehicle.

-For example you could produce a count of pedestrians killed in crashes with a box truck, or the number of drunk drivers involved in crashes where a box truck was also involved \(but NOT the number of drunk drivers who were driving box trucks\).
+>For example you could produce a count of pedestrians killed in crashes with a box truck, or the number of drunk drivers involved in crashes where a box truck was also involved \(but NOT the number of drunk drivers who were driving box trucks\).

 ## [NJSP Fatal Vehicles](https://cloud.numetric.com/workbooks#/report2/7f21e70e-f9de-4b25-934e-06e6908fe129)